Moreton Bay College: History

 Although this decision was rescinded soon after, great damage was done.
 Parents withdrew their daughters, teachers left and in 1976 there were 65 girls at the school.
 The faith of those who remained was staunch indeed and none were stauncher than Winchester who battled, with the aid of the parents and friends, to keep the college open.
 Eventually, the Uniting Church assumed responsibility for the college and set up a new Board with a strong local content, under the Chairmanship of Mr John Mason.
 Under Letters Patent, issued in August 1979, Moreton Bay College was reconstituted.
 In that year the roll stood at 116.

 At the beginning of 1980, following the retirement of Owen-Winchester, Mr Ken Waller was appointed headmaster, the first male principal in the college's history.
-The languishing boarding house, down to fifteen in 1980 and so much the core of Moreton Bay College's tradition, was closed by the Board, with regret, at the end of 1980.
+The languishing boarding house, down to fifteen in 1980 and so much the core of Moreton Bay College's tradition, was closed at the end of 1980.

 At the end of 1981, the college acquired 20 hectares of hillside land in Wondall Road and the Board began planning the removal of the college to the new site.
 It was decided to do this in two stages, with the Primary School to move first.
 During 1983, the Primary buildings were erected and were occupied on the first day of school in 1984.
 Towards the end of 1985, the Secondary School was built.
 The Secondary pupils began the 1986 school year on the new site.

-At the close of 1998, Mr Ken Waller retired after nineteen years of leadership of the college.
+At the close of 1998, Ken Waller retired after nineteen years of leadership of the college.
 In his time the college flourished, with significant growth and expansion occurring in the late 1980s and into the 1990s.

-Mr Paul Teys was appointed principal from the start of the school year in 1999.
+Paul Teys was appointed principal from the start of the school year in 1999.
 During that year the Leita Boswell Hall, a primary school sports and general performance hall, was opened and dedicated in honour of Leita Boswell (Beattie), head of primary from 1981 to 1997.
 The following year, a prep facility was built adjacent to the Hargreaves Road entrance to the college.

 The college celebrated its centenary in 2001, with an enrolment in its 100th year of 1170 girls from Prep to Year 12.
 During this time, a number of changes in curriculum emerged, including TAFE and school-based traineeships, expanding the curricular offerings.
 In 2002, the college swim team won the much sought after QGSSSA Swimming title; the MBC Centre of Excellence in Gymnastics was established, and to complete a very good year, the Seniors of 2002 achieved the highest number and proportion of OP 1 and 2 (used for Tertiary Entry) on record.